 2.1 Digital Payment Systems Overview

-The BRICS countries, particularly the emerging world economies, have been embracing digital concerned digital payment systems at a high rate resulting in changed financial transactions mode.
+The BRICS countries, particularly the emerging world economies, have been embracing digital payment systems at a high rate, resulting in a changed financial transaction mode.
 The adoption of mobile wallets and e wallets, adoption of online banking and adoption of other digital payment technologies has become one of the trends in China, India and South African among others and in these states this has not only become main stream, but a motor of financial inclusion, with WeChat Pay, AliPay, Paytm and M-Pesa delivering the financial business to millions of unbanked individuals (Li and Zhang, 220217).
 It can be transacted faster and efficiently via such systems that do not require cash and bank infrastructure that is usually expensive to upkeep.
-These technologies are accessible to a larger group of people, and hence the volume of digital payments has risen particularly in territories with significant smartphone penetrations as well as the emergence of a more considerable internet clientele (Jain and Sharma, 2022).
+These technologies are accessible to a larger group of people, and hence the volume of digital payments has risen, particularly in territories with significant smartphone penetrations as well as the emergence of a more considerable internet clientele (Jain and Sharma, 2022).

-2.2 BRICS countries adoption of technology
+2.2 BRICS countries' adoption of technology

-BRICS emerging markets are observed to have been especially unique when it comes to technological routes especially on digital payments.
+BRICS emerging markets are observed to have been especially unique when it comes to technological routes, especially in digital payments.
 Now India and China are the top countries in mobile payments, and the UPI (Unified Payments Interface) in India and AliPay and WeChat Pay in China have transformed the functions of transactions.
-The affordability of smartphones and availability of the internet have increased access to digital payments and facilitated payments and transactions in rural and under-served areas (Sahoo and Pradhan, 2021).
-Regulatory environment in China has played a key role in creating an enabling environment among fintech companies to thrive and dominate the market of digital payments (Li and Zhang, 2022).
-Meanwhile mobile banking and payment providers, such as M-Pesa, are already helping to include a small group of people financially in Brazil and South Africa who used not to receive mainstream financial services (Molla & Dey, 2022).
-Through the new technology, the distance between the banking infrastructures has been narrowed and new avenues of accessibility in the remote areas to financial service has been introduced.
+The affordability of smartphones and availability of the internet have increased access to digital payments and facilitated payments and transactions in rural and underserved areas (Sahoo and Pradhan, 2021).
+The regulatory environment in China has played a key role in creating an enabling environment among fintech companies to thrive and dominate the market of digital payments (Li and Zhang, 2022).
+Meanwhile, mobile banking and payment providers, such as M-Pesa, are already helping to include a small group of people financially in Brazil and South Africa who used not to receive mainstream financial services (Molla & Dey, 2022).
+Through the new technology, the distance between the banking infrastructures has been narrowed, and new avenues of accessibility in remote areas to financial services have been introduced.

-2.3 Government policy and Financial Inclusion
+2.3 Government Policy and Financial Inclusion

 Government policy has contributed significantly to increasing the adoption of digital payment in BRICS.
 Such an increase has recently become possible due to the introduction of the fintech regulation process in India via Digital India and in China, which has served to impact it with the use of financial stimuli, the implementation of regulations, and requiring a focus on fintech innovation (Sahoo and Pradhan, 2021; Chakrabarti and Singh, 2022).
-These initiatives have not only helped in streamlining digital payment processes, but also provide the room to promote the use of fintech.
+These initiatives have not only helped in streamlining digital payment processes, but also provided the room to promote the use of fintech.
 Governments in selected countries like Brazil have made efforts to include the unbanked in the digital realm through their financial inclusion programs, and allow them to front-end simpler banking and payment platforms (Yadav and Kumar, 2022).
-The advantageous nature of mobilizing digital payment platforms, and especially using these tools by vulnerable individuals, is described in the world financial inclusion index released by the World Bank (World Bank, 2022).
+The advantageous nature of mobilizing digital payment platforms, and especially using these tools by vulnerable individuals, is described in the World Financial Inclusion Index released by the World Bank (World Bank, 2022).

 2.4 Challenges & Barriers